protocol/research-grants/RFPs/rfp-013-cryptonet-network-grants.md

 We will fund grants in the following areas:

 - SNARKs
-- Vector Commitments
+- Vector commitments
-- Multiparty Computation
+- Multiparty computation
-- Threshold Cryptography
+- Threshold cryptography
 - Decentralized and anonymous authentication
-- Fully Homomorphic Encryption
+- Fully homomorphic encryption
-- Security against Rational Adversaries
+- Security against rational adversaries
-- Quantum Resistant Cryptography
+- Quantum resistant cryptography
-- Proofs of Space
+- Proofs of space

 Funds can be used to support graduate students, the summer salaries of university faculty, travel to conferences and meetings, participation in summer schools and Web3 events, fellowships for graduate students and postdocs.